Last updated: 16 May 2022

-When traveling by caravan you are going to spend a lot of time inside whilst on the road and even when camping out overnight.
+When traveling by caravan you are going to spend a lot of time inside sleeping, cooking or just relaxing reading a book.
 For this reason you want your caravan to be as comfortable as possible, and that includes the climate.
 Summer can be HOT so having a quality air conditioner to keep you cool is a no-brainer.

 It’s highly likely your caravan will already have an air conditioner fitted, but if you are in the market for a new one, or your current one has kicked the bucket then it’s worth taking a look at the following reviews of caravan specific air conditioners.